 The Bok Center’s Media & Design Fellows (MDFs) support innovative course development within the FAS, partnering with faculty and staff to design a variety of digital tools, course materials, and assignments for undergraduate courses and departments.

-Most Design Fellows support a specific department, developing tools and content that are valuable for that department’s courses; other Fellows support a range of related departments and/or General Education courses.
-Depending on the project, MDFs create digital content, assignments, and resources, develop and support new teaching and learning practices, which frequently involve online tools, and build course materials, including media (text, video, illustrations, animations, websites) and ways for students to interact with these media.
-Additionally Fellows may offer workshops and other forms of guidance to help students complete new types of course activities.
+Departmental Media & Design Fellows are based in a department and develop tools and materials for that department’s courses; Bok Media & Design Fellows are based in the Bok Center’s Learning Lab and support a range of related departments and/or General Education courses.
+Depending on the project, MDFs create digital content, assignments, and resources, develop and support new teaching and learning practices and build course materials, including text, video, illustrations, animations, websites and ways for students to interact with these media.
+Additionally Fellows may offer workshops and other forms of guidance to help students complete new course activities.

 Most MDF appointments span the full academic year, allowing Fellows to develop technical expertise, create activities and resources for an upcoming semester, and support implementation of new activities.
-Depending on their availability, Fellows could begin their appointments in early summer to prepare materials for Fall courses.
+Depending on the project, Fellows may begin their appointments in early summer to prepare materials for Fall courses.

-We accept applications from faculty and departments interested in engaging Design Fellows for their courses, as well as from graduate students who would like to serve as Design Fellows.
+We welcome inquiries from faculty and departments interested in engaging Media & Design Fellows for their courses, and also accept applications from graduate students who would like to serve as Media & Design Fellows.
 However, priority is given to departments, so interested graduate students are encouraged to reach out to their departmental administrator or DGS to see if they can apply as a departmental MDF.
-Please contact the Learning Lab at email@example.com for more information and details on how to apply.

 The application for the 2021-2022 cohort is now open.

 VISIT THE JOIN OUR TEAM PAGE FOR MORE DETAILS AND TO APPLY